 Location Of The House

 The location of your house must be easily accessible to the places you usually visit.
-Residential properties that are within a short distance of offices, schools, churches, and the residences of your friends and relatives are good options.
+Residential properties within a short distance of offices, schools, churches, and the residences of your friends and relatives are good options.
 Also, don’t forget to take note of any public transit stations.

 Size Of Your House